sta175/sta175.github.io/schedule.md

 - Judging begins at 10 AM sharp.
 - You **MUST** be in your judging location by 9:55 AM.

-## Winners Announced: Divinity and Religious Studies Room 302 (our classroom)
+## Winners Announced: Location TBA

-- Winners will be announced at 11:30 AM.
+- Winners will be announced at 12:30 PM.
 - There will be a winning team in Level 1 and a winning team in Level 2.